Venango County issues statement on available aid for flood victims

-Venango County officials are working to compile a listing of flood-related damages resulting from the July 19-20 storm.
+Venango County officials are working to compile a listing of flood-related damages resulting from the heavy rains last Friday and Saturday.

 We are urging county residents that may have been affected by this storm to contact Venango County's 211 hotline.
 Information will be gathered and with your permission sent to the local municipal coordinators.
 Once contacted, the local coordinator should be doing an initial assessment to any property damage reported.